Absolute continuity of Bernoulli convolutions for algebraic parameters: Absolute continuity of Bernoulli convolutions

 \begin{prp} There is a number $c>0$ depending only on $p$ such that the following holds.
 Let $\l<1$ be an algebraic number and suppose that

 Suppose that $r>0$ is sufficiently small.

 Then there are at least $4\log\log r^{-1}$ pairwise disjoint intervals $I$ such that $\mu^I$ satisfies $0$-{\rm HE} at scale $r$. \end{prp}

-The purpose of this section is to prove a technical lemma, which shows that for proving that $\mu^{I}$ satisfies $0$-HE, it is enough to show that $\mu^{I'}$ has large entropy at a single scale for some $I'$ slightly smaller than $I$.
+In this section, we prove a technical lemma, which shows that for proving that $\mu^{I}$ satisfies $0$-HE, it is enough to show that $\mu^{I'}$ has large entropy at a single scale for some $I'$ slightly smaller than $I$.

 We will use this to show that if Theorem \ref{th:low-entropy-convolution} cannot be applied for $\mu^{I'}$, because the required upper bound on its entropy fails, then $\mu^{I}$ satisfies $0$-HE for a corresponding interval $I$.